-- provides a framework for setting business continuity and disaster recovery objectives; - ensures that the relevant structures of the organisation and their material risks are included and considered in the Business Continuity Plan and Disaster Recovery Plan; - > establishes and ensures the implementation of a Business Continuity Plan and Disaster Recovery Plan, taking account of the objectives set by Banca Generali, internal and external obligations and legal and regulatory requirements; - assigns roles and responsibilities relevant to business continuity and disaster recovery, defining them on the basis of competencies and the Bank's organisational structure; - ensures the testing and continuous improvement of the Bank's Business Continuity Plan (BCP), subject to annual revision and updating to ensure the continuity of the critical processes for each Group Company and thus maintain an adequate level of customer service.
+- provides a framework for setting business continuity and disaster recovery objectives; - ensures that the relevant structures of the organisation and their material risks are included and considered in the Business Continuity Plan and Disaster Recovery Plan; - establishes and ensures the implementation of a Business Continuity Plan and Disaster Recovery Plan, taking account of the objectives set by Banca Generali, internal and external obligations and legal and regulatory requirements; - assigns roles and responsibilities relevant to business continuity and disaster recovery, defining them on the basis of competencies and the Bank's organisational structure; - > ensures the testing and continuous improvement of the Bank's Business Continuity Plan (BCP), subject to annual revision and updating to ensure the continuity of the critical processes for each Group Company and thus maintain an adequate level of customer service.

 In addition, the Company's set of rules and regulations also includes the IT Security Circular laying down technical measures regarding IT security, with particular regard to: data protection, endpoint security, application security, IT security assessment of suppliers, cloud security of products and services, IT security assessment and vulnerability management, log collection, storage and access (security monitoring) and a list of the minimum events to be tracked and minimum fields to be included in logs (infrastructure security).
+Periodic training campaigns for personnel are held as part of training efforts.